A-Innocentz/A-Innocentz/README.md

 - 💡 I’m excited about blockchain and Web3—particularly how it’s revolutionizing finance with decentralization, giving more power to individuals and communities.

-- 💬 I believe in the power of communities to drive meaningful change, whether it’s through shared knowledge or collective goals.

-- 📊 I am also a data analyst with profiency in Excel and Power Bi (I am also looking at building my SQL skills).

 - ⚡ Fun fact: When I'm not working, you'll find me serving aces on the tennis court 🥎 or defending opponents on the football pitch ⚽.
 I also enjoy good music when working or relaxing! 🎧

 **Skills** 🛠